ramasofficial/Codeigniter-3-ONLINE-list/README.md

 # Description
 This is a simple library for CODEIGNITER 3 ion_auth library, to view online users list and tracking where user browsing now.

+Now this library with tracking max online users every day.

 # Installation
 Upload all files to needed folders and upload a sql file to server.